The special linear version of the projective bundle theorem: Abstract

 \section{Abstract}

 A special linear Grassmann variety $SGr(k,n)$ is the complement to the zero section of the determinant of the tautological vector bundle over $Gr(k,n)$.
-For a representable ring cohomology theory $A(-)$ with a special linear orientation and invertible stable Hopf map $\eta$, including Witt groups and $MSL_\eta$, we have $A(SGr(2,2n+1))=A(pt)[e]/\big( e^{2n}\big)$, and $A(SGr(2,2n))$ is a truncated polynomial algebra in two variables over $A(pt)$.
+For an $SL$-oriented representable ring cohomology theory $A^*(-)$ with invertible stable Hopf map $\eta$, including Witt groups and $MSL_\eta^{*,*}$, we have $A^*(SGr(2,2n+1))\cong A^*(pt)[e]/\big( e^{2n}\big)$, and $A^*(SGr(k,n))$ is a truncated polynomial algebra over $A^*(pt)$ whenever at least one of the integers $k,n-k$ is even.
 A splitting principle for such theories is established.
-We use the computations for the special linear Grassmann varieties to calculate $A(BSL_n)$ in terms of the homogeneous power series in certain characteristic classes of the tautological bundle.
+Using the computations for the special linear Grassmann varieties we obtain a description of $A^*(BSL_n)$ in terms of homogeneous power series in certain characteristic classes of tautological bundles.